Ciberusps/unreal-helper-library/README.md

 >     - [GameplayAbility] - additional events and functionality like InputCache
 >   - Tasks
 >     - [InterpolateToPosition](#interpolatetoposition)
+>   - BaseCharacters
+>     - [BaseCharacter] - only some UHL interfaces supported
+>     - [BaseCharacterWithASC] - ASC created on start and inited on PossessedBy(can be turned off)
 > - [AI](#ai)
 >   - Components
 >     - [AIPerceptionComponent](#uhlaiperceptioncomponent)